VicenteMolina/what-would-have-happened-if/README.md

 This is "my very humble personal attempt" to bring this world together and prove that this is also a way to use Data Science and all its possibilities.

-## Work is divide in two.
+## Work is divided in two.
 - First a look at the data and some charts to get into terms.
+Data_treatment
 - Linear regression models to get to know how the country could have evolved.
+LinearRegressions

 It is necessary to say that data (downloaded from https://data.worldbank.org/) was massive and we tried to reduce the indicators from nearly 3,000 to 30.
-This work does not appears in the notebooks, that use data already manipulated.
+This work does not appears in the notebooks, that is data already manipulated.